-Did state respond to Chairman's letter on previous evaluation within 60 days and correct or address any noted deficiencies?
+9 Did state respond to Chairman's letter on previous evaluation within 60 days and correct or address any noted deficiencies?
 (If necessary) Chapter 8.1

-PHMSA evaluation letter received 9/17/2021, Chairman's response mailed on 9/23/2021
+PHMSA evaluation letter sent 8/17/2022, Chairman's response mailed on 10/5/2022.

-Did State conduct or participate in pipeline safety training session or seminar in Past 3 Info Only Info Only Years?
+10 Did State conduct or participate in pipeline safety training session or seminar in Past 3 Info Only Info Only Years?
 Chapter 8.5 Info Only = No Points

 Last seminar held on 10/26-28/2021 was a Common Ground Alliance seminar where the PM covered pipeline safety issues during the meeting.
 The New Mexico Gas Association who normally host the Safety Seminars has not held a meeting since the outbreak of Covid.
-However they are working on holding a meeting in 2022 or 2023. reviewed agenda for 10/2021 meeting.
+However they did host one in April of 2023.